How to Make Sauerkraut at Home | Simple Fermentation Recipe

 - Infuse for 4-6 Weeks: Store in a cool, dark place and shake daily.

-Strain and Sweeten: Start with about 1/4 to 1/2 cup of honey per quart of strained Fire Cider.
+- Strain and Sweeten: Start with about ¼ to ½ cup of honey per quart of strained Fire Cider.
 You can adjust the sweetness as needed.

-Store in Amber Bottles: Store in a cool dark place for up to 6 months to a year.
+- Store in Amber Bottles: Store in a cool dark place for up to 6 months to a year.
 Do a smell and taste test before using.

 Notes

-Whether you’re a seasoned herbalist or a curious beginner, Fire Cider is a fantastic addition to your home remedy arsenal.
-Its immune-boosting properties, versatility, and rich history make it a remedy worth incorporating into your daily routine.
+Whether you're a seasoned herbalist or a curious beginner, Fire Cider is a fantastic addition to your home arsenal.
+Its properties, versatility, and rich history make it a remedy worth incorporating into your daily routine.
 Plus, the process of making your own batch is rewarding and allows you to customize it to your preferences.

 You may also enjoy: